Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

 •Some desired knowledge or experience with GRC tools such as RSA Archer or ServiceNow.

-Then ask yourself what needs to be done to learn those skills and prioritize the ones that are the easiest to complete:
+Then ask yourself how learn those skills and then prioritize the ones that are the easiest to complete:

 1) Toastmasters Club (ongoing)